tudocomp/tudocomp/docs/Documentation.md

 Additionally, the tests require
 [Google Test](https://github.com/google/googletest) (1.7.0 or later).

-The CMake-build scripts will either find the external dependencies on the build system or automatically download and build them from their official repositories.
+The CMake build scripts will either find the external dependencies on the build system, or automatically download and build them from their official repositories in case they cannot be found.

 For building the documentation, the following tools are required: